WebAssembly/component-model/design/mvp/CanonicalABI.md

   caller simply regains control when `canon_lower` returns, allowing it to free (or not) any memory passed as `flat_args`.
-* When handling the too-many-flat-values case, instead of relying on `realloc`, the caller passs in a pointer to caller-allocated memory as a final `i32` parameter.
+* When handling the too-many-flat-values case, instead of relying on `realloc`, the caller pass in a pointer to caller-allocated memory as a final `i32` parameter.

 A useful consequence of the above rules for `may_enter` and `may_leave` is that